rajachava/Visa-Process-Platform/README.md

    - `sudo chown -R $USER:$USER /var/www/visa-app /var/www/visa-web`
 3. Place production `.env` in `/var/www/visa-app/backend/.env`
 4. Ensure security group allows HTTP (80/443) and backend port (5001) or use a reverse proxy (Nginx) to expose the backend.
+5. (Optional) Nginx config provided at `infra/nginx/visa.conf`.
+Place it in `/etc/nginx/sites-available/visa.conf`, symlink to `sites-enabled`, and reload Nginx.

 Local dev:

 ```
 npm run dev
 ```

+## SysML Docs

+See `docs/` for Draw.io sources.
+Export PNGs and include screenshots in your report.

 ---